eu-cdse/documentation/APIs/STAC.md

 * 2021-12-31T23:59:59Z/ (open end interval)
 * 2022-12-30T00:00:00Z/2022-12-31T23:59:59Z (closed interval)

-Please keep in mind that those are example values and might not return anything if input.
+Please note that those are example values and might not return anything if input.

 #### Search Items by two or more attributes